gngrOrg/gngr/CONTRIBUTING.md

 # Contributing to gngr

 ### Avoid +1s on issues
 Please avoid spamming issues with `+1`s.
-Unfortunately, Github doesn't have a way to vote for a feature.
+Unfortunately, Github doesn't have a way to vote on an issue.
 Shoot a mail to [them](mailto:support@github.com) if you agree that ability to vote on an issue is essential.

 ### Testing and reporting issues